Sunday, July 30, 2017

 July 28 – Museum Day in Saigon

 We originally considered visiting the Cu Chi tunnels outside of Saigon, but after looking at the tour options and the cheeseball photos we decided against it.
 Another reason was that it was going to take up nearly the entire day and this was to be our only full day in the city, and we still had so much left to explore.
 Instead, we started off with a walk to the War Remnants Museum.
 Along the way we experienced a real master at work.
-As we were walking we came upon a man carrying a large stick with two baskets hanging off each end, resembling a human scale.
+As we were walking, we came upon a man carrying a large stick with two baskets hanging off each end, resembling a human scale.
 In the baskets were skinned coconuts that he sells as a coconut water drink.
-He didn’t initially pay us much attention, but after walking alongside use for a bit he says, “Where are you walking to?”
+He didn’t initially pay us much attention, but after walking alongside us for a bit he says, “Where are you walking to?”

 I said, “We’re just going for a walk.”
-Anytime a local strikes up a conversation in a tourist area, they want to sell you something.
+Any time a local strikes up a conversation in a tourist area, they want to sell you something.
 I know this from experience, and this knowledge has not come cheap.

 “You going to war museum, turn left up there.”

 He then motioned to the stick he was carrying and before I knew it he had placed it on my shoulder so that I was carrying it.
 Then Ana took a picture of me.
 Then he had the kids hold it for more pictures.
 Then we tried to walk away, but he handed me one of the coconuts.
 I handed it back, saying no thanks, just ate.
 He took his machete, chopped the top off, popped in a straw and handed it back to me.
 He had me.
 I asked how much and he told me 30,000 dong.
 I offered him 20,000 and he was happy with that.
 Yes, that is only worth just over a dollar, but that was an unbelievably good deal to see such a master in action.